-However, the flux-cored torch cable is complex and sensitive with a limited length of 25ft (7.5m).
+However, the flux-cored torch cable is complex and prone to damage, with a limited length of 25ft (7.5 m).

 9. Other stick welding advantages

-There are stick welding electrodes with cellulosic flux material, but flux-cored wires come only with rutile and basic flux.
-Cellulosic electrodes offer a stronger arc and deeper penetration and are more suitable to weld dirty metals.
+There are stick rods with cellulosic flux material, but flux-cored wires come only with rutile and basic flux.
+Cellulosic electrodes offer a stronger arc with deeper penetration and are more suitable to weld dirty metals.

-Stick welding offers better puddle visibility, and the manual handling of the electrode offers better heat control of the procedure.
+Stick welding offers better puddle visibility, and the manual handling of the electrode offers better heat control to the joint.

-A long stick welding electrode provides easier accessibility to hard-to-reach joints.
+A long stick rod provides easier accessibility to hard-to-reach joints.
 Furthermore, you can slightly bend the electrode to reach trickier joints.

-Flux-cored welding is a fast semi-automatic welding process with high productivity and is the best commercial intent choice.
+Flux-cored welding is a fast semi-automatic process with high productivity and is the best commercial intent choice.
 Furthermore, it’s easier for beginners.

-Stick Welding is in every way more affordable, portable, durable, versatile, and simpler to set up than flux-cored welding.
+Stick welding is in every way more affordable, portable, durable, versatile, and simpler to set up.
 It’s excellent for quick repair and maintenance jobs.

-However, stick welding is a slow process and needs more skill to receive good results.
+However, stick welding is a slow process and needs more skill to get good results.

 More Weldpundit articles